 College policy prohibits the illegal possession, use, or sale of drugs or other controlled substances on College property.
 Where appropriate or necessary, the College will fully cooperate with law enforcement agencies.
 In addition, alcoholic beverages are not to be sold, served, used or possessed in any of the facilities of the College.

 Smoke-Free Buildings Policy

 Community College of Philadelphia is concerned about the health and comfort of its students, faculty members, administrators, staff and visitors.
-Smoking is, without exception, prohibited in every College building or facility.
+Smoking, including the use of nicotine-delivery systems,is, without exception, prohibited in every College building or facility.
 This includes all offices and any previously designated smoking areas inside any campus building.

 Anyone who wishes to smoke must do so outside of College buildings and facilities.
 Smoking is prohibited within 25 feet of any entrance, exit or loading dock, or as posted otherwise.
 Smoking is also prohibited on adjacent stairways, ramps or landings leading to any entrance, exit or loading dock.

 The College is a publicly funded institution.
 However, College buildings and facilities are provided for use exclusively by students, faculty, staff and the administration, and only for the educational purposes of the College.
 No individual or company may solicit or sell on campus for personal gain.